What are the real benefits of golf club employee experience technology?

 The employee experience gap matters

 The experience gap matters.
-Golf club managers must have a clear and exact understanding of how their employees use technology in their everyday jobs.
-If you have not asked your employees what their needs are and wants from those tools, the overall employee experience people have at work can suffer.
+Golf club managers must have a clear and precise understanding of how their employees utilize technology in their daily jobs.
+If you have not asked your employees what their needs and wants are from those tools, the overall employee experience people have at work can suffer.

-In short, golf club employees look for options that help them do their best work.
+In short, golf club employees seek options that enable them to perform at their best.

 I believe today’s golf club employees are really open to learn new skills and technology solutions.
-They are ready to learn new skills and dedicate sufficient time for this purpose.
+They are ready to learn new skills and dedicate sufficient time to this purpose.

 PwC’s Tech at Work study found employees are perhaps best motivated to acquire new digital skills when they can help them achieve promotions or other recognitions.

-The World Economic Forum estimates that by 2022, more than half (54%) of employees are going to need significant training, with more than a third of that number (35%) needing at least six months’ worth of effort.
+The World Economic Forum estimates that by 2022, more than half (54%) of employees will need significant training, with over a third (35%) requiring at least six months’ worth of effort.

-I also experience in discussions with clients how important human relationships/touch are to them even if they enjoy the benefits of technology.
-They do not want machines to fully replace valuable human connections.
+I also have experience in discussions with clients on how important human relationships/touch are to them, even if they enjoy the benefits of technology.
+They do not want machines to replace valuable human connections fully.

 What you can do is…

-- Look at the technologies golf club employees use in their personal lives (e.g. WhatsApp) and see what technological attributes you can bring into the golf club (as an organization).
+2. Look at the technologies golf club employees use in their personal lives (e.g., WhatsApp) and see what technological attributes you can bring into the golf club (as an organization).

 This article is brought to you by Golf Booking.